musabalfarizi/jojonomic/README.md

     ]
 }
 ```
-If is_public is true, all user from all company can see the file or folder.
+If is_public is true, all user from a company can see the file or folder.
 If is_public is false, only owner and user in share can see the documents.

 ### Set Folder
 If the ID exist, system will update the folder.
 If the Folder ID not exist, system will create the folder.
 Every folder has owner_id.
 You can get owner_id from json web token.